mikosken/RabbitMQ_FactoryDI/README.md

 whistles, as that would require a concerted maintenance effort.
 But rather to be a very small, simple to use, and simple to extend starting point.

+## License

+All applicable code is released under the MIT License, see file `LICENSE`.
+Feel free to freely use, spread, modify, or extend any or all of this code as you see fit.

 ## Getting started

 If you wish to quickly use this code in your own project: